OpenMBIR/OpenMBIR-TEM/CmdLineREADME.txt

                       --outputfile : Full path of the output .rec/mrc file --thickness : Sample thickness in nano-meters
                       --sigma_x  : The scaling parameter in the q-GGMRF prior in units of nm^{-1}
+                      --target_gain <> : Average value of the direct beam (normalizing) measurement in counts; This effects the choice of sigma_x.
+The GUI version can automatically estimate the sigma_x given this value
-                      --default_offset :  The value in counts when the material is not present (dark counts) --use_default_offset    :  A flag to tell the code to use the default input offset value --target_gain <> : Average value of the direct beam (normalizing) measurement in counts [--diffuseness <0.2>]  : The value used to compute the prior model parameter "p" (p = diffuseness + 1) [--default_variance]    : The scaling value for the variance (\sigma^{2} in the paper)
+                      [--default_offset] :  The value in counts when the material is not present (dark counts).
+If not present the program automatically initializes it
+                      [--use_default_offset]    :  A flag to tell the code to use the default input offset value.
+MUST BE used if default_offset is used
+                      [--diffuseness <0.2>]  : The value used to compute the prior model parameter "p" (p = diffuseness + 1) [--default_variance]    : The scaling value for the variance (\sigma^{2} in the paper)
                       [--tilt_selection <0>] : Which was the tilt axis : 0 is default (y-axis)